The sports category has moved to a new website.

 ADVERTISEMENT

 He deleted the video from his Facebook the next day, on October 4, posting an update that the victim in question did not die.
+But he was already no longer in control of his own creation.

-When that video was shared on Twitter late on October 3, one tweet in particular, posted by someone that was not Makolomi, falsely claimed that operatives of the Special Anti-Robbery Squad (SARS) shot the young man to death.
+When that video was shared on Twitter late on October 3, one tweet in particular, posted by someone who was not Makolomi, falsely claimed that operatives of the Special Anti-Robbery Squad (SARS) shot the young man to death.

 ADVERTISEMENT